Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 You can upgrade from Free → Team at any time:

-1. Navigate to Settings → Plan
+1. Sign in as the organization owner and go to **Settings → Workspace → Usage & Billing**
 2. On the plan tier you want, click "Upgrade"
 3. Complete checkout
 4. Your existing license will be automatically upgraded

-Moving Team → Enterprise goes through sales - use the "Contact Us" button on the Enterprise tier in Settings → Plan, or [contact sales](https://www.stirling.com/contact-us).
+Moving Team → Enterprise goes through sales - [contact sales](https://www.stirling.com/contact-us).

 Adding more user capacity to an existing Team plan is coming soon as an in-app feature.
 Until it lands, email support@stirlingpdf.com and we'll add the block for you.